user18130814200115-2/groffscripts/README.md

 My personal collection of groff scripts

 ## mkdoc
-mkdoc is the shell script I use to compile my groff documents.
+`mkdoc` is the shell script I use to compile my groff documents.

 You simply give it a file with the syntax `<name>.<macro pagage>`, and it will select the right macro's and concatenate the default settings in `~/.local/share/groff/default.<macro package>`.

 Keep in mind that `~` is currently set to my home folder `/home/user/` change this to suit your needs.
 Furthermore, the default font I use is DejaVu, this does not come with groff so, once again, change this to suit your needs.

+## tys
+`tys` is a shell script I use as a bootstrapper to start a new typesetting document or open an existing one.
+The script is called with `$1` as the filename.
+Then it will open `$1.mom` in nvim and `$1.pdf` in zathura.
+Nvim will automatically start with `Automkdoc`, `Autowrite` and `Goyo` enabled.
+Lastly, when nvim is closed, the zathura pdf window is also closed.

 ## nvim
 Neovim is my editor of choice.